Redot-Engine/redot-docs/tutorials/export/exporting_for_web.rst

 Browsers do not allow arbitrarily **entering full screen**.
 The same goes for **capturing the cursor**.
 Instead, these actions have to occur as a response to a JavaScript input event.
-In Godot, this means entering full screen from within a pressed input event callback such as ``_input`` or ``_unhandled_input``.
+In redot, this means entering full screen from within a pressed input event callback such as ``_input`` or ``_unhandled_input``.
 Querying the :ref:`class_Input` singleton is not sufficient, the relevant input event must currently be active.